SESYNC-ci/raster-time-series-alaska-lesson/docs/_slides/pca.md

 ===

-Based on the time variation in the loadings for principal components 2 and 3, we might guess that they correspond to one longer-term and one shorter-term departure from the seasonal NDVI variation within this extent.
+Based on the time variation in the loadings for principal components 2 and 3, as we saw in the graph of loadings versus time we made earlier, we might guess that they correspond to one longer-term and one shorter-term departure from the seasonal NDVI variation within this extent.